mikebrady/shairport-sync/INSTALL.md

 ### Configure and Update
 Do the usual update and upgrade:
 ```
-# apt-get update
+# apt update
-# apt-get upgrade
+# apt upgrade
 ```
 (Separately, if you haven't done so already, consider using the `raspi-config` tool to expand the file system to use the entire card.)

-### Turn Off WiFi Power Management
+### Turn Off Wi-Fi Power Management
-If you are using WiFi, you should turn off WiFi Power Management:
+If you are using Wi-Fi, you should turn off Wi-Fi Power Management:
 ```
 # iwconfig wlan0 power off
 ```
-WiFi Power Management will put the WiFi system in low-power mode when the WiFi system considered inactive, and in this mode it may not respond to events initiated from the network, such as AirPlay requests.
-Hence, WiFi Power Management should be turned off.
+Wi-Fi Power Management will put the Wi-Fi system in low-power mode when the Wi-Fi system considered inactive, and in this mode it may not respond to events initiated from the network, such as AirPlay requests.
+Hence, Wi-Fi Power Management should be turned off.
 (See [TROUBLESHOOTING.md](https://github.com/mikebrady/shairport-sync/blob/master/TROUBLESHOOTING.md#wifi-adapter-running-in-power-saving--low-power-mode) for more details.)

 Reboot the Pi.